PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 10:00am - 12:00pm Roundtable Discussion with College Students and Graduates

+Each college student and graduate will give a 3-min presentation one area he/she wants to share with the middle and high school participants, followed by roundtable discussions.

 > Andrew Jin, Columbia University, Freshman, Math
 > Keven Jin, UC berkeley, Freshman, CS
 > Bryan Lee, Harvard University, Junior, CS